rajatvd/VisdomObserver/README.md

 A detailed example is shown in the `example_experiment.ipynb` notebook.
 Run this script to see the observer in action:
 `python rendevous_control.py -b 0.1`

+# Todo

+- [ ] Allow the create plot GUI to work after a run completes, and for previously completed runs.